taskurotta/taskurotta.org/_includes/md/doc.md

   - Displays information on current state of the actor's queues
   - Displays information on actors activity
   - Displays current workflows data: tasks, arguments, properties and return values
+  - Uses AngularJS as client-side app engine, backed with angular-ui and bootstrap libs

 Console UI consists of a set of tabbed views: *"Queues"*, *"Actors"*, *"Processes"*, *"Monitoring"*, *"Schedule"*.
 Each of them is described below in details.